-What is art deco style?
+What is Art Deco style?

 Understanding the bold aesthetic

-Art deco patterns and features
+Art Deco patterns and features

 Features of this design style, in both architecture and design, include: